Church World Service

-Church World Service (CWS) was founded in 1946 and is a cooperative ministry of 37 Christian denominations and communions, providing sustainable self-help, development, disaster relief, and refugee assistance around the world.
-The CWS mission is to eradicate hunger and poverty and to promote peace and justice at the national and international level through collaboration with partners abroad and in the US.
+Church World Service (CWS), founded in 1946, is a United States-based non-governmental organization cooperative ministry of 37 Christian denominations and communions, providing sustainable self-help, development, disaster response, and refugee assistance around the world.
+The CWS mission is to eradicate hunger and poverty and to promote peace and justice at the national and international level through collaboration with global partners.